Amarj234/pokemon_task/README.md

 # Pokémon Card List App 🧩

+📝 Note
+This README.md summary was generated with the help of ChatGPT for formatting and presentation clarity.
+However, all the application code, architecture, logic, and implementation were entirely written and developed by me.

 A Flutter-based Pokémon card listing application built for the **Lead Flutter Developer Assignment**.
 This app demonstrates clean architecture, Bloc state management, API integration, dependency injection, and unit testing.

 ## 🎥 Demo Video